KSP-KOS/KOS/doc/source/structures/misc/loaddistance.rst

     Most players of KSP eventually discover a concept called being "on rails".
-This is a term used by the player community to describe the fact that vessels that are far away from the main vessel aren't being micro-managed under the full physics engine.
+This is a term used by the player community to describe the fact that vessels that are far away from the active vessel aren't being micro-managed under the full physics engine.
+At that distance, changes in movement due to things like the atmosphere, are not applied.
+The vessel's physics are calculated based only on orbital motion, much like the effects of using timewarp (not physics warp).

-    Most players understand that a vessel that's far away has its movement calculated purely by predicting its motion by its ellipse parameters that are calculated from its current position and velocity at the moment it first went on rails.
-After that point, further changes due to things like the atmosphere, are not applied.

-    But the actual behavior in the game is a bit more complex than that, and understanding it is neccessary to use this structure.
+    But the actual behavior in the game is a bit more complex than that, and understanding it is necessary to use this structure.

     The term "on rails" actually refers to two entirely different things that are controlled by separate settings, as described below:

     _*loaded*_ : A vessel is LOADED when all its parts are being rendered by the graphics engine and it's possible to actually see what it looks like.
 A vessel that is UNLOADED doesn't even have its parts in memory and is just a single dot in space